Stuycs-K/project03-final-9-cheni-lint/DEVLOG.md

 figure out that you need multiple thread, fork, or select in order to do multiple client connection and just reading up on code to understand select more

+### 2024-01-06 - did testing
+try to see why it wouldn't connect to client on the school laptop and turns out I forgot to do args and that wasted a stupid amount of time (1.5 hrs)

+### 2024-01-07 - did testing + research how to use select to decide which client to listen to
+look at codes online and read documentations on it (.5 hrs)

+### 2024-01-08 - tried implementing select listen

 ## Ivan

 ### 2024-01-02 - Brief description